digling/misoljs/spec.md

 s > ʃ / _ [p t k] vowel
 ```

-Here, the square brackets `[` and `]` are used to indicate that the three sounds `p`, `t`, and `k` represent a group that can alte
-rnatively occur in the second position following the source sound.
+Here, the square brackets `[` and `]` are used to indicate that the three sounds `p`, `t`, and `k` represent a group that can alternatively occur in the second position following the source sound.
 A full-fledged toy example that would model that an `s` becomes voiced when followed by a vowel and turns into a `ʃ` when followed by a consonant and a vowel, one could define the following sound classes:

 ```
 consonant = p t k b d g s z ʃ